-Gautam Rode & Pankhuri Awasthy Get Engaged; Also See Mehendi Pictures
+Gautam Rode & Pankhuri Awasthy Get Engaged; Also See Mehendi & Sangeet Pictures

-After Bharti-Harsh, Aashka-Brent's grand wedding, another television jodi is set to get married.
+After Bharti-Harsh and Aashka-Brent's grand wedding, another television jodi is set to get married.
 Television's handsome hunk, Gautam Rode will tie the knot to his girlfriend, Pankhuri Awasthy on February 5.

 Apparently, the wedding is happening in Delhi, which is Gautam's hometown.
-Even bride hails from the same place.
-The mehendi and sangeet is happening tonight (February 4) and the wedding will happen tomorrow (February 5).
+Even the bride hails from the same place.
+The mehendi and sangeet happened yesterday (February 4) and the wedding will happen today (February 5).
 Read on to know the details and check out pictures that are doing the rounds on the social media.

 Gautam & Pankhuri